shiltemann/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 # Conclusion

 A peptide verification workflow is a critical step in proteomic research that enhances data reliability, quantitative accuracy, and biological understanding by confirming the presence and validity of selected peptides.
 It is a pivotal quality control process that ensures the trustworthiness of proteomic findings and supports downstream investigations.
 By completing this tutorial, you have not only verified the microbial peptides but also created a database consisting of protein sequences from the PepQuery-verified peptides.
+The need of such a database is to ensure that when we quantify our proteins and peptides we are reducing the introduction of false positives.
 This database will be now used for quantitation purposes.